BBELAOUCHA/iSDR_cython/README.md

      * lambda: regularization parameter that controls the sparsity of J )0, 100(

-     * alpha: regularizatiobn parameter that controls the sparsity/minimum norm or A
+     * alpha, beta: regularizatiobn parameter that controls the sparsity/minimum norm or A

+     * A_v: vectorial form of A

      * S_c: matrix that select only anatomically connected regions/sources (ones and zeros elements).
      Ex if i, j are not connected S_c(i, j) = 0 and 1 otherwise